kRo3q/random-string-generator/README.md

 ## Rest API written in Java for generating random unique strings

-I am sorry this app is a bit mess but my girlfriend brokeup with me 3 days ago and I am barely keeping myself together.
-Please be understanding.

 #### Exec command in terminal to build and run the application
     mvn clean install spring-boot:run